valtimo-platform/valtimo-documentation/using-valtimo/upload/upload-to-documenten-api-with-metadata.md

 ## Configuring the Case 'upload process'

-When a document is uploaded to a case, the case will search for the connected upload process to handle the upload.
+When a document is uploaded to a case, the case will search for the connected 'upload process' to handle the upload.
 The upload process needs to be configured on the case page:

 1. Open the 'Admin' menu.